ricardonadao/ricardonadao.github.io/_pages/about.md

 My journey through IT covers a lot of skills and roles from Software Development, Security, Network and for the last couple of years Virtualization, mainly VMware technologies.

-After a couple of years working [_@Rackspace_](https://www.rackspace.com/) in the _VMware_ side of the house, the opportunity of moving to [_@VMware_](https://www.vmware.com/) was an hard challenge to refuse.
+After a couple of years working [_@Rackspace_](https://www.rackspace.com/) in the _VMware_ side of the house, the opportunity to join [_@VMware_](https://www.vmware.com/) as an _NSX Senior Consultant_ in the _NEMEA PSO team_ was a hard challenge to refuse.

-Which turns me a  _VMware_ employee since May 2019, I joined the _NEMEA PSO team_ as a _NSX Senior Consultant_.

-The thoughts expressed here do not reflect my current employer in any way.
-{: .notice--success}
+After a few amazing years at VMware working with incredible people on challenging projects, the 2026 restructuring brought unexpected change.

+In May 2026, I joined [_@Xtravirt_](https://www.xtravirt.com/) as a _Senior Consultant_ in the Professional Services team, a great opportunity to continue growing alongside a trusted VMware partner.

 ## Some certs and accomplishments ##